The Homological Brain: Parity Principle and Amortized Inference: Foundation: Parity Principle and Amortized Inference

-Specifically, we demonstrate that cognition operates by converting high-complexity recursive search (modeled by \textit{Savitch’s Theorem} \cite{savitch1970relationships} in NPSPACE) into low-complexity lookup (modeled by \textit{Dynamic Programming} \cite{bellman1966dynamic} in P) via the mechanism of \textbf{Topological Cycle Closure}.
+Specifically, we demonstrate that cognition operates by converting high-complexity recursive search (modeled by \textit{Savitch’s Theorem} \citep{savitch1970relationships} in NPSPACE) into low-complexity lookup (modeled by \textit{dynamic programming} \citep{bellman1966dynamic} in P) via the mechanism of \textbf{topological cycle closure}.
 This amortization process parallels established biological and cognitive models.
-The alternating phases map naturally onto the \textbf{Wake-Sleep algorithm} \cite{hinton1995wake}, where wakeful exploration generates training data (cycles) that are consolidated into synaptic weights during sleep.
-Similarly, it provides a rigorous topological basis for the distinction between \textbf{Slow (System 2)} and \textbf{Fast (System 1)} thinking \cite{kahneman2011thinking}: System 2 corresponds to the energy-intensive search for parity in $\Hodd$, while System 1 represents the effortless execution of amortized invariants in $\Heven$.
-Whereas naive dynamics search the energy landscape for a solution, established synaptic connectivity provides a topology of least resistance \cite{feynman2011feynman}.
-Through this process, context becomes content, and the cost of future inference is amortized.
+The alternating phases map naturally onto the \textbf{Wake-Sleep algorithm} \citep{hinton1995wake}, where wakeful exploration generates training data (cycles) that are consolidated into synaptic weights during sleep.
+Similarly, it provides a rigorous topological basis for the distinction between \textbf{Fast (System 1)} and \textbf{Slow (System 2)} thinking \citep{kahneman2011thinking}: System 1 represents the effortless execution of amortized invariants in $\Heven$, while System 2 corresponds to the energy-intensive search for parity in $\Hodd$.
+Whereas naive dynamics search the energy landscape for a solution, established synaptic connectivity provides a topology of least resistance \citep{feynman2011feynman}.
+Through this process, context becomes content, and the cost of future inference is amortized \citep{gershman2014amortized}.